CARA-ch/emed-service-guide/docs/cdachemed/product.md

 !!! info "Not supported"

     Currently, ingredients are ignored by the eMedication service.
+They're 'must support' in IPAG.